 Of course what’s a rainbow without a few white puffy clouds to dot the ends?
 I made white tissue paper poms in three different sizes and grouped them in the corners where I hung the garland.
 Command hooks worked the best to hang both the poms and the garland on the wall and thumbtacks for the ones that were attached to the ceiling.

-The other large scale decoration I worked on was this rainbow ceiling canopy made from plastic dollar store tablecloths.
+The other large scale rainbow decoration I worked on for the Trolls birthday party was this rainbow ceiling canopy made from plastic dollar store tablecloths.

 I stumbled upon these happy birthday letter balloons at the dollar store for $4 for the entire set (which was pricey for the dollar store but a steal regardless)!
+It fit perfectly with the Trolls birthday party theme!
 I was skeptical about the quality because, well, it’s the dollar store but they were as good as any other foil Mylar balloons I’ve used in the past.
 Turns out they were the perfect size to fit in this little gap at the top of the wall between my living room and kitchen.
 They were easy to inflate and deflate with a straw and I will definitely use them again!

 I found something similar on Amazon